Sustainability in hotels

 • Sustainable sourcing

-Currently, the following eco certifications meet our standards.
-Each has comprehensive and rigorous sustainability criteria that aims to reduce a hotel's carbon footprint.
+Please visit Travalyst.org for a full list of eco-certifications.
+Each has comprehensive and rigorous sustainability criteria that aim to reduce a hotel's carbon footprint.
+This list is updated and reviewed periodically.

 Sustainability terms defined